Joint Beamforming and Position Optimization for FIRES-NOMA Assisted Wireless Communication Systems: Simulation Results

 \end{itemize}

-As shown in Fig.~1, the proposed algorithm achieves convergence within approximately 12 iterations, indicating its desirable convergence efficiency.
+As shown in Fig.~2, the proposed algorithm achieves convergence within approximately 12 iterations, indicating its desirable convergence efficiency.
 In addition, the three curves correspond to different numbers of BS antennas ($M = 4, 8, 12$).
 It is observed that increasing the number of antennas results in a higher total sum rate, validating the benefit of additional antenna resources in improving system performance.

-Fig.~2 illustrates the impact of the number of STAR-RIS elements \( L \) on the total sum rate performance.
+Fig.~3 illustrates the impact of the number of RIS elements \( L \) on the total sum rate performance.
 It can be observed that the proposed scheme and all benchmark schemes exhibit improved performance as \( L \) increases.
-Notably, the proposed method consistently outperforms the benchmarks across all considered values of \( L \), demonstrating the effectiveness of jointly optimizing the STAR-RIS element positions.
+Notably, the proposed method consistently outperforms the benchmarks across all considered values of \( L \), demonstrating the effectiveness of jointly optimizing the FIRES element positions.
 Moreover, it is worth highlighting that the proposed scheme achieves a performance comparable to the conventional STAR-RIS with \( L = 64 \) using only \( L = 36 \) elements.
 This significant performance gain underscores the importance of position optimization, which enables the system to achieve higher efficiency with fewer hardware resources, thereby reducing deployment costs.
-Additionally, the proposed method outperforms the discrete-position benchmark by approximately 0.8 dB in the considered scenario, further verifying that allowing continuous positioning of STAR-RIS elements can bring substantial performance improvements compared to pre-defined discrete placements.
+Additionally, the proposed continuous FIRES outperforms the discrete-position benchmark (D-FIRES) by approximately 0.8~dB in the considered scenario, confirming that continuous element positioning yields notable performance gains over predefined discrete placements.
+From a practical implementation perspective, Fig.~3 also includes the performance of a discrete-phase realization, where the FIRES phase shifts are quantized using a 3-bit resolution.
+The results show that the performance loss introduced by phase discretization is marginal, with an approximately 0.2~dB degradation compared to the continuous-phase case.
+This observation indicates that the proposed FIRES-assisted design does not critically rely on ideal continuous phase control and remains effective under finite-resolution phase shifters, further supporting its practical feasibility. {In addition, optimizing beamforming or FIRES coefficients alone yields limited performance, demonstrating that the joint optimization of beamforming, FIRES coefficients, and position is essential to fully unlock the potential of the proposed system.}